kekyo/scheme-cd-ripper/README.md

 - CDDB servers primarily return text fields like track titles, while MusicBrainz returns precise release-level metadata and stable IDs, improving tagging accuracy.
 - In Scheme CD ripper, simply include `musicbrainz` in the `[cddb]` `servers` list to enable it; it is already included in the default server list.
 - Fetching and embedding cover art [(via Cover Art Archive)](https://coverartarchive.org/) is only possible when a MusicBrainz match is used; other CDDB servers do not supply cover art.
+- Cover art is always converted to PNG format.
+  This is because images provided by CAA may contain special metadata (such as ICC profiles), which can cause the hardware media player to be unable to display the image.
+  Since it's in PNG format, the image itself does not degrade over time (though there is a form of “degradation” in the sense that the ICC profile is removed, which performs the color space conversion to sRGB).

 ## Filename formatting